Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

 This expression can be simplified by defining the typical timescale of electron dynamics $t_0$ as the time it takes an electron moving with the characteristic thermal velocity $v_T$ to travel the typical distance between electrons ($r_e = (4\pi n_e/3)^{-1/3}$).
 Using this definition, one gets

 which yields

 where $\rho$ is the coupling degree of the plasma, given by the relation between the typical distance between electrons and the Debye radius.

 We take this characteristic orbit time as a basis to consider whether an electron is bound to an ion.
-Although one might be tempted to consider $\tau_{T}$ as the temporal threshold - that is, if an electron is within the $Z+1$ closest neighbors of a given ion for at least $\tau_{T}$, and its total energy is negative, it is considered bound - this criterion would overestimate the number of bound electrons, since an electron can loop around an ion without being bound.
+Although it would be possible to consider $\tau_{T}$ as the temporal threshold -- that is, if an electron is within the $Z+1$ closest neighbors of a given ion for at least $\tau_{T}$, and its total energy is negative, it is considered bound -- this is not necessary, since an electron that loops around an ion once, although it can be technically trapped, spends too short a time orbiting to break the correlation of the atomic dipole completely, and does not create an oscillating electric field.
+In practice, these events behave equivalently to strong collisions within the plasma.

 To account for this possibility, we take $\tau_{\text{bound}}=3\tau_{T}$ as the threshold for considering an electron as bound to a given ion.
+We find that this value produces good results that are self-consistent within the simulation (as we will discuss in Section \ref{sec:ionization}).

 We note here that the above expression for $\tau_{T}$ was obtained for a hyperbolic potential.
 However, as indicated in Eqn. \ref{eqn:Potencial}, in our simulations, the potential becomes parabolic for distances $r<\rmin$, and thus, for this expression to be valid, it is necessary that $r_{T} > \rmin$.
 By comparing the above expressions it can easily be seen that this condition is equivalent to